pgillet/spark-article/07-client-vs-cluster-mode.md

 # Who Does What?

-With "native" Spark, Spark applications are executed on Kubernetes in client mode, so as not to depend on a local Spark distribution.
+With "native" Spark, we will execute Spark applications in client mode, so as not to depend on a local Spark distribution.

-With Spark Operator, a `SparkApplication` should set `.spec.deployMode` to cluster, as `client` is not currently implemented.
+With Spark Operator, a `SparkApplication` should set `.spec.deployMode` to `cluster`, as `client` is not currently implemented.
 The driver pod will then run `spark-submit` in client mode internally to run the driver program.
 The operator's controller thus embeds a Spark distribution which plays the role of Spark scheduler, but it is globally transparent for the end user.